 ILL | “Intermediate Language Lessons,” by Emma Serl |

-IP | “Intensive Practice” are supplemental materials for the Singapore Math curriculum , but they can be used with other math programs as well. |
+IP | “Intensive Practice” are supplemental materials for the Singapore Math curriculum , but they can be used with other math programs as well |

-IRA | “International Reading Association,” an organization of persons involved in reading instruction in schools |
+IRA | “International Reading Association,” an organization of persons involved in reading instruction in schools, now the International Literacy Association |

 ISP | “independent student program” (note that in the general Internet community, ISP is a common abbreviation for “Internet service provider”) |